RickardKarl/LearningUsingPrivilegedTimeSeries/README.md

 Required libraries found in *requirements.txt*

 ## Models
-Baseline and LUPTS are implemented using *sklearn*, the code is found in /src/model/
+Baseline and LUPTS are implemented using sklearn, the code is found in */src/model/*

 ## Evaluation

 ### Synthethic

-To re-produce experiments, run /notebooks/synthetic.ipynb Necessary experiment code is found in src/synthetic/
+To re-produce experiments, run */notebooks/synthetic.ipynb* Necessary experiment code is found in */src/synthetic/*

 ### Forecasting Air Quality

-To re-produce experiments, run /notebooks/fivecities.ipynb Necessary experiment code is found in src/fivecities/
+To re-produce experiments, run */notebooks/fivecities.ipynb* Necessary experiment code is found in */src/fivecities/*

 The data is found in */data/fivecities/*, but can also be downloaded from [here](https://archive.ics.uci.edu/ml/datasets/PM2.5+Data+of+Five+Chinese+Cities).